Some states celebrate indigenous people instead of Columbus

 California celebrates Native American Day in September.
 A group of Native American activists planned to board a dozen traditional canoes Monday to circumnavigate Alcatraz Island in an effort to reclaim the former federal prison as a symbol of indigenous rights.

 Since 1990, South Dakota has marked the second Monday in October as Native Americans’ Day, an official state holiday, according to the Pew Research Center.
-In Hawaii it’s known as Discoverers’ Day, though it isn’t an official state holiday, the Pew Research Center said.
+In Hawaii it’s known as Discoverers’ Day, though it isn’t an official state holiday, the center said.

 The change to Indigenous Peoples Day in a growing number of cities and states has prompted some backlash in conservative circles and among Italian Americans.
 University of Maine College Republicans, for example, have described the move as part of a “radical left-wing agenda.”